devhub-hq/fast-5/README.md

 ### 📌 How to Participate

 - Fork this repository.
-- Create a folder with your github username Inside `/week-*/Solutions/username` folder.
+- Create a folder with your twitter username Inside `/week-*/Solutions/username` folder.
 - Add your solutions to each of the problems.
 - Raise a PR.
 - Share your work with the community.